truongsonghiep/journey-to-the-west/chapter-066.md

 to give up his life for sure."*
-After he had put on his armor properly, the fiend took his treasure and held up his light and soft wolf-teeth club to walk out of the door. *"Sun Wukong,"* he cried, *"you can‟t struggle anymore this time!”
+After he had put on his armor properly, the fiend took his treasure and held up his light and soft wolf-teeth club to walk out of the door. *"Sun Wukong,"* he cried, *"you can't struggle anymore this time!”
-“Brazen fiend!"*scolded Pilgrim. *"What do you mean that I can‟t struggle anymore?"*
+“Brazen fiend!"*scolded Pilgrim. *"What do you mean that I can't struggle anymore?"*
 “I see that you have used up all your plans and exhausted your strength,"* said the fiendish king. *"You have nowhere to go for help, and you‟ve forced yourself here to do battle.
-There won‟t be any divine warriors to assist you this time, and that's why I say you can‟t struggle anymore."* Pilgrim said, *"This fiend doesn‟t know what's good for him!
+There won't be any divine warriors to assist you this time, and that's why I say you can't struggle anymore."* Pilgrim said, *"This fiend doesn't know what's good for him!
 Stop bragging!
 Have a taste of my rod!"*When the fiendish king saw that he was wielding the rod with only one hand, he could not refrain from laughing. *"This little ape!"*he said. *"Look how mischievous he is!
 Why are you fooling around with only one hand?"*
-“My son,"* said Pilgrim, *"you can‟t stand up to the attack of both my hands!
-If you Don't use your wrap, even if there are three or five of you, you won‟t be able to overcome this one hand of old Monkey."* On hearing this, the fiendish king said, *"All right, all right!
-I won‟t use my treasure.
-I‟ll fight in earnest with you this time, and we‟ll see who's the stronger."*
+“My son,"* said Pilgrim, *"you can't stand up to the attack of both my hands!
+If you Don't use your wrap, even if there are three or five of you, you won't be able to overcome this one hand of old Monkey."* On hearing this, the fiendish king said, *"All right, all right!
+I won't use my treasure.
+I'll fight in earnest with you this time, and we'll see who's the stronger."*
-870
-870

 Thereupon he raised his wolf-teeth club to rush into battle.
 Aiming directly at his face, Pilgrim let loose his fist before gripping the iron rod with both his hands.
 The monster-spirit was immediately bound by the spell; with no thought at all for retreat or for using the wrap, he only had in mind using the club to attack his opponent.
 After delivering a weak blow with his rod, Pilgrim immediately retreated, and the monsterspirit chased him all the way to the west mountain slope.
 When Pilgrim saw the melon field, he rolled right into it and changed at once into a huge melon, both ripe and sweet.
 The monsterspirit stood still and glanced everywhere, but he did not know where Pilgrim had gone to.
 When he ran up to the grass hut, he cried, *"Who's the planter of these melons?"*
 Having changed himself into a melon farmer, Maitreya walked out of the hut,